 Is there news driving the trading price of Bitcoin and other cryptos?
 It’s possible that there’s fundamental news that’s shifted the market’s sentiment and it’s not just price action or rumor driving sentiment.

 In 2021, actual developments hurt prices.
 China’s move to ban financial institutions from providing crypto-related services was a further clampdown, since the country had already banned crypto exchanges in 2017, though it hadn’t prohibited individuals from owning cryptocurrencies.
 Then late in 2021 the Federal Reserve decided to reduce liquidity in the financial system, and many cryptos have been on a significant downturn since then.

 3. Remember that volatility is the name of the game

 Cryptocurrency is volatile by nature.
 Because crypto generates no cash flow, traders have to rely on changes in sentiment to drive the price.
-That means the market can swing between rabid optimism, as it did in early 2021, to pessimistic despair, as it has in the last couple of weeks.
-The recent furor around the Coinbase IPO also helped drive positive sentiment to crypto, while the reduction in monetary stimulus drove pessimism at the end of 2021 and start of 2022.
+That means the market can swing between rabid optimism, as it did in early 2021, to pessimistic despair, as it did a few months later.
+The furor around the Coinbase IPO in 2021 helped drive positive sentiment to crypto, while the reduction in monetary stimulus drove pessimism at the end of 2021 and start of 2022.